jedimatt42/tipi/INSTALL.md

 Note: installing all locales takes forever, and slows future updates. install en-US-UTF8, en-GB-UTF8, de-DE-UTF8, and en-CA-UTF8

+Use raspi-config to disable i2c so that gpio-shutdown can be enabled.

 Use raspi-config to enable ssh, and grow the root filesystem. reboot.